Get to know Seahawks first-round pick Jordyn Brooks through the eyes of his college coach

 “He was just pushing me to come in and watch a little bit more extra film,’’ Brooks said.
 “And at first I was kind of being a bit rebellious because I didn’t think that was something I was supposed to do, watch film outside of what was mandatory.
 But we just got into the habit of doing it every week and then some.
 It just became a good habit and it really, really paid off.”

-When he was finally freed up, Brooks called Patterson (a moment Texas Tech immortalized on its twitter account) and the coach reminded him of that first meeting and that “every single thing we had talked about’’ had happened.
+When he was finally freed up, Brooks called Patterson (a moment Texas Tech immortalized on its Twitter account) and the coach reminded him of that first meeting and that “every single thing we had talked about’’ had happened.

 “His better days are in front of him, I’m telling you,’’ Patterson said.
 “I can’t wait to watch him flourish.’’